 Recently Dante has been selected to be an Artist in Residence at Strathmore where he will explore and expand his repertoire to include singing and songwriting.
 Dante stopped by The Yarden to show us some of that.

-Look for the release of his single One Summers Eve coming soon.
+Dante released his single One Summers Eve coming this past Summer.

 Download “One Summer’s Eve” on all streaming platforms.
 Visit dantepope.com for more.